htmcharles/Mqtt-LightControl/README.md

 ## License

-Fell free to clone and use this project.
+Feel free to clone and use this project.

 ## Acknowledgments

 - HiveMQ for providing a free MQTT broker
 - MQTT.js for the browser-based MQTT client
 - Paho for the Python MQTT client
+- Tkinter and Pillow for the Python GUI